erresen/erresen.github.io/_posts/2021-12-13-useful-git-commands.md

 ### Create a new branch

 Making a new local branch.
-[Switch command is newer, created for switching branches.][https://stackoverflow.com/questions/57265785/whats-the-difference-between-git-switch-and-git-checkout-branch]
+[Switch command is newer, created for switching branches.][switch-vs-checkout]

 [git switch documentation][git-switch]